A. The sons of Jacob come to Egypt.

 And the sons of Israel went to buy grain among those who journeyed, for the famine was in the land of Canaan.
 Now Joseph was governor over the land; and it was he who sold to all the people of the land.
 And Joseph’s brothers came and bowed down before him with their faces to the earth.

 b.
-With their faces to the earth: Obviously, this reminded Joseph of the dream he had some 20 years before, that his brothers would bow down to him (Genesis 37:5-8).
+With their faces to the earth: The following verses will tell us that Joseph remembered the dream he had some 20 years before, that his brothers would bow down to him (Genesis 37:5-8).

 ii.
 The great and glorious truth of God’s providence is He can and does use the evil actions of man towards us to further His good plan.
 This never excuses man’s evil, but it means God’s wisdom and goodness are greater than man’s evil.
 Surely the wrath of man shall praise You (Psalm 76:10).

-c.
+b.
 One is no more: This was a lie and the brothers knew it.
-They had every reason to believe Joseph was not dead, but living a horrible life of slavery.
+They had every reason to believe Joseph was not dead, but condemned to a life of slavery.
 Perhaps they had repeated the lie to themselves so often they came to believe it.

 Then Joseph said to them the third day, “Do this and live, for I fear God: If you are honest men, let one of your brothers be confined to your prison house; but you, go and carry grain for the famine of your houses.
 And bring your youngest brother to me; so your words will be verified, and you shall not die.”
 And they did so.